deramazesaa-web/Crytalline-Protocol/README.md

 - [ ] **Phase 3: ZK-Prover Implementation** - Off-chain proof generation for axiomatic consistency.

 ---
+## 🛠 Proof of Concept: The Axiomatic Engine

+The repository contains a Rust-based implementation of the Crystalline VM (CVM) logic core.

+### Key Features:
+- **Formal Verification:** Uses ZF Set Theory axioms to validate state transitions.
+- **Regularity Check:** Prevents re-entrancy attacks by detecting logical cycles in the state graph.
+- **Declarative Security:** Safety is enforced by the mathematical structure of the state, not by smart contract code.

+### How to run locally:
+1. Install Rust: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+2. Clone the repo.
+3. Run `cargo run`.

 ## Citation & Research
 This protocol is the result of long-term research into axiomatic governance and AI safety.